fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+The best thing about standards is that there are so many to choose from.

 When your ship has sailed,
 either become a farmer
 or learn how to swim like a dolphin.